2008–09 A1 Grand Prix season

 A1 Team Ireland became the fourth A1GP champions, after a title battle which went down to the final round in Great Britain.
 Ireland won with 112 points, with team driver Adam Carroll taking five victories at Chengdu, Sepang, Taupo and the series finale at Brands Hatch during the shortened 14 race season.
-Three rounds were cancelled for various reasons.
-The following season was cancelled.
+Financial issues led to the cancellation of three events and ultimately the cancellation of the 2009–10 season.